Safety Assessment Report

 One of the SARs we developed was for DJM for their Scorpion SEID-17 and SEID-20 run flat extraction and insertion systems.
 Their customer was the USMC.
 Another was for Data Transformation Corporation for the Direct User Access Terminal (DUAT).
 Their customer is FAA.
 Yet another was for IMS-EMS for the De-Icing System of the Watchkeeper Unmanned Aerial Vehicle (WK450 UAV).
 Their customer was Elbit Systems.

-Let us teach you everything you need to know about SARs - more than you will find anywhere else.
+If you are interested, we can teach you everything you need to know about SARs - more than you will find anywhere else.

 There is much more to SARs than is shown in the familiar DIDs (DI-SAFT-80102B or FAA-DI-SAFT-107).
 HCRQ can provide you a list of what is missing.